Last updated on December 16th, 2017

 He wanted me to run in circles in an area that couldn’t be more than 10 by 20 metres (11 by 21 yards).
 And, I did.

 I would come to realize that this was the norm at other gyms.
-It didn’t matter if the space was tiny.
+It didn’t matter that the space was tiny.
 The running was just to raise your heart rate.

 Technique Demonstration & Padwork Combos